 Those who’ve managed to snag a lift to their test should have a similarly simple journey.
 All you need is the postcode (DN1 1HL) and a trusty sat nav.
 The centre sits right next to the A638, so once you’re on here it shouldn’t be hard to find.
 Keep in mind that there is no parking outside the test centre itself, but you do have a couple of options just 2 minutes away.
 Check out the Parkopedia page for this postcode to find out more.

 OK, so the pass rates here aren’t great, but that’s no reason to write this place off.
-Despite being below the national average, the figures are on the rise.
-Plus, in all honesty, pass rates don’t really mean much for individual learners.
+In all honesty, pass rates don’t really mean much for individual learners.
 As long as you do plenty of revision and arrive in good time, there’s no reason your test day can’t be a success!

 |SHEFFIELD FACT FILE|